Open source in Kosovo: Software Freedom Kosovo 2011

 The final lecture was by Omer Keser, a Google executive, who spoke on the Google mobile applications and the development of mobile-phone use across different states.

 Software Freedom Kosovo 2012

 This conference focused on web technologies that are standards-based and vendor such as HTML5 and JavaScript.
-It was held on 8–9 September in the Faculty of Electrical and Computer Engineering, in Prishtina.
+It was held on 8–9 September in the Faculty of Electrical and Computer Engineering, in Pristina.

 Software Freedom Kosovo 2013

 The 2013 conference was held in the Faculty of Education in the University of Pristina.

 Some of the topics that were discussed include mobile open web, hacker spaces, data protection, freelancing and code sharing scaling cloud.

 More than 170 participants and many speakers, including Alex Lakatos, a JavaScript developer and Mozilla representative; Redon Skikuli, another Mozilla Representative and co-founder of Design Everview in Tirana, Arianit Dobroshi, a member of FLOSSK; Arbnor Hasani currently involved with Innovations Lab in Kosovo at the Design Center, Ana Risteska, a contributor to the GNOME project; and Burim Shala, WordPress theme developer.

 Two days of the conference were held elsewhere and focused on practical things by the participants, like Tuning Postagre SQL with Bert Desmet, Awesome HTML5/CSS3 with Vleran Dushi, WordPress and Template Development with Burim Shala and WMKIT Arduino workshop with Redon Sikuli.